3DBAG/3dbag-docs/docs/en/contact.md

 ## Help

 If you have questions or need help about the data, go to [https://geoforum.nl/](https://geoforum.nl/).
-When posting questions on the forum, please use the tag `3D BAG`.
+When posting questions on the forum, please use the tag `3DBAG`.
 Although the forum is mainly in Dutch, you are free to use English of course.

 ## Feedback

-We are very happy to hear whatever you have to say about the 3D BAG.
+We are very happy to hear whatever you have to say about the 3DBAG.
 You can give your feedback via [this form](https://docs.google.com/forms/d/e/1FAIpQLSe2XLCYNmoFVHrgt_uRXeLLwfzDK7gS2kE7mGH8rnk6ltE0LQ/viewform?).

 ![report_issue](images/report_issue.png){ align=left }